Calypso Music in Trinidad & Tobago Carnival: Party Vibes, Extempore Brilliance, and Nation-Building Themes

 • The first-ever "Young Brigade Tent" opened in 1947 by 24-year-old Lord Kitchener, featuring Lord Melody, Mighty Spoiler, and Mighty Viking.

 That was a minor historical review of Calypso.
-If you want to get more information, we recommend the Trinidad and Tobago government site NALIS.
+If you want to get additional information, we recommend the Trinidad and Tobago government site NALIS.
 Having said that, you can also review our Calypso post.
-Link to the post here: Trinidad's Calypso Music.
+Here is the link to the post: Trinidad's Calypso Music.

-Now that we have your attention, the fact that you are reading this article could be that you are just curious about this site or you want to gather information for a project.
-Maybe you just love the culture are want to learn as much as you can about culture and especially Calypso, the mother of SOCA music.
-This article provided some information about the categories of Calypso music.
+Now that we have your attention, it's possible that you are reading this article out of curiosity about this site or to gather information for a project.
+Maybe you just love the culture and want to learn as much as you can about it, especially from Calypso, the mother of SOCA music.
+This article provides information about the different categories of Calypso music.
 Within Calypso, there are different types of Calypso songs or categories.

-The Previous Post (Part 1) featured Political, Social and Humor, this post will focus on Party, Extempore and Nation Building Calypsos.
+The previous post (Part 1) featured political, Social and humorous content; this post will focus on party, Extempore and nation-building calypsos.

 Calypso categories: